ashbie/calcEngine/notes/Cpp.md

 ---
 ---
+> [!IMPORTANT]
-!!! - Is the ISO (International Organization for Standardization) that standardizes C++ the same one that standardizes C, Ada, Fortran, SQL?
+>  Is the ISO (International Organization for Standardization) that standardizes C++ the same one that standardizes C, Ada, Fortran, SQL?
 (I ask this because in the previous response, I see `Standardized by: ISO/IEC ....`.
 And what does IEC stand for?
 And I though Kotlin was owned by Google because the switched from Java to Kotlin for Android development; so do they own Kotlin?
 And what does it mean when someone says `PLACEHOLDER(e.g.C++) is standardized with an ISO specification` ?
 What would be the difference if it was standardized with and ECMA or ANSI specification?
 And what do ECMA and ANSI stand for? )

 Great questions!
 Let’s clarify each point systematically: